iashraful/check-celery-concurrency/README.md

 * Redis
     * Redis as celery broker and backend

+#### Additional Materials
+* Celery Exporter
+    * Prometheus compatable exporter
+* Prometheus
+    * Prometheus for pulling the tasks status.
+Also alert can be configurable.
+* Grafana
+    * A interactive dashboard for celery tasks status.

 ### Concurrency with `gevent`
 * Install with `pip install gevent`
 * Change the `docker-compose.yml` like following,